Higher Education & Careers

 - Information and support is provided for those considering international university applications.

-The College supports and advises pupils during each stage of the UCAS** application process, including advice and guidance on A Level results day (see opening times below).
-This year, 81% of leavers are attending their first choice university.
+The College supports and advises students during each stage of the UCAS** application process, including advice and guidance on A Level results day (see opening times below).
+In 2018, 81% of leavers went to their first choice university.

-For those pupils who choose to enter employment or Further Education after A levels we provide individual guidance which can include CV preparation and job applications.
+For those students who choose to enter employment or Further Education after A Levels we provide individual guidance which can include CV preparation and job applications.

 Specialist advice is provided by:

-- Higher Education & Careers staff who encourage pupils to discuss their ideas, concerns, or queries at any time, and as often as they need to.
+- Higher Education & Careers staff who encourage students to discuss their ideas, concerns, or queries at any time, and as often as they need to.

-- The Head and Deputy Head of Sixth Form, tutors and subject teachers who are closely involved in preparing pupils for academic and personal success.
+The Head and Deputy Head of Sixth Form, tutors and subject teachers who are closely involved in preparing students for academic and personal success.